PhiniusMorty/Data-Management/README.md

 # Data-Management-Engineer
-This repository includes Advanced SQL queries, stored procedure developments, automation using python, AWS cloud, A basic DAG creation script in Airflow and all other activities related to data pipeline, management, analysis, migration, validation etc. In essence all things Data related!!!
+This repository includes Advanced SQL queries, stored procedure, automation using high-level languages such as python, AWS cloud.
+Sample DAG creation script in Airflow and other activities related to data pipeline, management, analysis, migration, validation etc.
+In essence all things Data!!!